Skip to main content

 Option 3: Alloy.createStyle() + applyProperties()

-To swap styles on an existing component — for example, to react to a state change — create the style and apply it:
+To restyle an existing component, for example when state changes, create the style and apply it:

 function setActive(isActive) {